 We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur, by meeting with management and those charged with governance to understand where it was considered there was susceptibility to fraud.
 This evaluation also considered how management and those charged with governance were remunerated and whether this provided an incentive for fraudulent activity.
 We considered the overall control environment and how management and those charged with governance oversee the implementation and operation of controls.
-We identified a heightened fraud risk in relation to the valuation and ownership of investments.
-Audit procedures performed in response to these risks are set out in the section on key audit matters above.
+We identified a heightened fraud risk in relation to the completeness and allocation of special dividends (audit procedures performed in response to these risks are set out in the section on key audit matters above) and management override (procedures in response to this risk are included below).